Book a Call

 I remember those quiet summer weekend afternoons when I was young, with nothing to do.

-I would head to the end of our backyard, climb over the chain-link fence, and make my solitary journey through the bush to the little creek, my private sanctuary.
+After my chores were done, I was free until dinner, when I would head to the end of our backyard, climb over the chain-link fence, and make my solitary journey through the Australian bush to the little creek—my private sanctuary.

 The Strength It Gave Me

-We climbed trees.
+We climbed trees, rock outcrops

-Explored rock fissures and small caves.
+Explored rock fissures and small caves

-Swam in water holes, fished, and picnicked
+Swam in water holes, fished for yabbies,

 It gave us confidence as we learned how to overcome obstacles by our own wits.